 In June 2016, the voters of San Francisco approved Proposition B, a set-aside of the City's General Fund for the Recreation and Parks Department to fund ongoing and one-time capital needs.
+These General

-These General Fund dollars complement the voterapproved Neighborhood Parks and Open Space General Obligation Bond program.
+Fund dollars complement the voterapproved Neighborhood Parks and Open Space General Obligation Bond program.
 The bond program is comprised of measures that passed in 2008, 2012 and 2020.
 Park facilities are also supported by the Open Space Fund, a property tax earmark approved by voters in 2000.
 With these resources, the Recreation and Parks Department aims to continue making progress against the department's substantial deferred maintenance needs.

-The Recreation and Parks Department uses its asset lifecycle management tool to support planning efforts for deferred maintenance and renewals; last updating it in 2019 along with its associated calculation of deferred maintenance requirements and costs.
+The Recreation and Parks Department uses its asset lifecycle management tool to support planning efforts for deferred maintenance and renewals.
+First populated in 2019, with ongoing updates by the Department as well as the database proprietor, the database calculates deferred maintenance requirements and costs.
 The Department also has a comprehensive capital planning process to address the development, renovation, replacement, and maintenance of capital assets, as well as the acquisition of real property.
-An annual capital plan is a requirement of Proposition B and includes an equity analysis using Recreation and Parks Commission-adopted metrics.
+A capital expenditure plan with the biannual budget is a requirement of Proposition B and includes an equity analysis using Recreation and Parks Commission-adopted metrics.